JosephPrichard/Portfolio/README.md

 # SummerProjects
-An archive of the projects I did to practice over the summer of 2020.
+An archive of some of the projects I did over the summer of 2020.